Nifty Dec futures trade at premium

-UPL, RIL and Tata Steel were the top traded stock futures contracts in F&O segment for December expiry.
+RIL, Cipla and ICICI Bank were the top traded stock futures contracts in F&O segment for December expiry.

 The December 2020 F&O contracts will expire on 31 December 2020.